 When coming up the steps from the lower level parking lot, you will see a beautiful small garden on your right.
 This is the Memorial Garden where we honor loved ones who have passed away.
 This is a place to remember and heal.
 There are no plaques. . .only memories.

-Covenant is home to three outside organizations- the Overlee Preschool, RPJ Housing (for low income housing) and Rebuilding Together.
+Covenant is home to two outside organizations- the Overlee Preschool and Arlington Neighborhood Villages.

 Covenant is host to numerous civic organizations from Boy Scouts and Girl Scouts to the Ikebana International Society, Arlington Retired Teachers and other neighborhood groups.